jg-digital-media/jgdm-woocommerce-selectors/README.md

 + `/product/` - Single Product Page (from archive page)
 + `/privacy/` - WooCommerce Privacy Page

 This document contains the out of the box ID, Class and other CSS selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.
-Ufortunately for the moment they're not theme agnostic which means right now they work only for a customised theme.
-This is for the ___ theme.
-More work required.
+Unfortunately for the moment they're not theme agnostic which means right now they work only for a customised theme.
+More work is required.

 So for now, If any of these don't work or if you notice anything I might have missed, let me know via a pull request and I'll look at the problem.  :)